 MVP duties include:

-- Certifying students for required courses which apply to a Bachelors, Masters or Doctoral degree programs (courses meeting requirements for minors are not certifiable)
+- Certifying students for required courses which apply to a Bachelors, Masters or Doctoral degree programs (courses meeting requirements for minors will be certifiable).
+Minors: A minor pursued as part of an approved major can be certified, even if the minor will require additional credit to graduate.
+Only courses required to complete the degree, including the minor, can be certified.

 - Working with students to ensure that overpayments are not created